KindleModding/KWebBrew/README.md

 <br/>
 However, the browser does not support fetch or xmlhttprequests to get local files, luckily, I found a workaround by using iframes and getting their source.
 Additionally, the use of a polyfill allows apps using the KWebBrew API to use ES6 syntax in their apps, while the browser normally wouldn't support it

+## Limitations
+Note that whilst the polyfill works extremely well, there are some things that can't be replaced by a polyfill, for this reason the following features do not work:
+- Arrow Functions

+If you find any unexpected behaviour, please open an issue

 ## Credits
 Using custom polyfill from: [polyfill.io](https://polyfill.io) - MIT
 <br/>